aaron-grau/curic/sql/projects/aa_questions/README.md

          that was populated from a row in the `users` database.

-Before writing any more code, take some time to make sure what you've done so far works by loading files in the console and testing your new methods.
-Everything should work before you go to the next phase.
+Before writing any more code, take some time to make sure what you've done so far works by jumping into pry.
+Load the files you want to test and call your new methods.
+Check that your queries return the correct results and that those results are ruby objects.

 ## Queries